judka-uriel/uriel-book/uriel_en.md

 but only sideways. -->

 The suspension of vegetarianism after the Flood was a temporary measure.
-During the approach of the messianic era it becomes possible to abstain from meat and return to plant-based food as at the beginning of human existence:
+During the approach of the Messianic Era it becomes possible to abstain from meat and return to plant-based food as at the beginning of human existence:

 > And G‑d said: behold, I have given you every herb bearing seed which is upon all the earth, and every tree in which is the fruit of a tree yielding seed — to you it shall be for food.
-And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life — every green herb for food.
+And to every beast of the earth, and to every fowl of the air, and to every thing that creeps upon the earth, wherein there is life — every green herb for food.
 (Beresheet [1:29-30](https://www.sefaria.org/Genesis.1.29-30))